LordArcanine/mod-arac/README.md

 - Apply the sql patches

-**_- You should never apply a SQL file without making a backup!
-Please make a Backup of your DB !_**

 - Update your DBC files (client and server) contained in the release, so add **Patch-A.MPQ** to your WoW/Data/ directory and update the DBC files in your server/data/dbc/ directory.

 # Need help?